Stat-Cook/pid.pos/paper.md

 # Contributions

-The package was designed by RC and ….
+The package was designed by RC, MA and SJ.
 Implementation was done by RC.
-Quality assurance was done by … Documentation was written by RC….
+Quality assurance was done by MA.
+Documentation was written by RC.
 Funding for the work was won by RC and SJ.

 # Acknowledgements